rkTrader/rkTraderExperimentalTrades/README.md

 **Objective** :
 To test various trading strategies from signals created in near real time and validate their performance over time.
 This information may be used to create production level trading systems in future.
-Needless to say, **This is not a production system**
+Needless to say, **This is not a production system which you should use solely to get into trades**